 As with most schoolboys (and Masters), Algie too had a unique nickname.
 He was reluctant to reveal this as, according to him, it would be unfit for publication!!
-Yes... your guess is good as mine!! of contemporaries that came to his mind were Sam Elapata, Upali Katugaha,
+Yes... your guess is good as mine!!
+Some of his contemporaries that came to his mind were Sam Elapata, Upali Katugaha,